bsdpot/pot-book/docs/Installation.md

 This is a guide to prepare your FreeBSD installation to use the `pot` jail framework.

-!!! note
+??? note "`root` user"
-    99% of the operations needs `root` privileges.
+    Many operations need `root` privileges.
 In this guide, we consider to be logged in as `root`

-!!! note
+??? note "ZFS"
     ZFS is mandatory, so if you don't know what it is or you don't have a ZFS pool, please consider to read this [quick guide](https://www.freebsd.org/doc/handbook/zfs-quickstart.html).

 ## FreeBSD version
 `pot` is mainly developed on CURRENT, but it's mainly tested and used on 12.1.
-It should work also on 11.3, even if the kernel has to be rebuild, to activate VNET(9), via the VIMAGE option.
+It should work also on 11.3, even if the kernel has to be rebuild, to activate `VNET(9)`, via the `VIMAGE` option.
-If you want to use FreeBSD 11.3, please follow the instruction reported [here](https://www.freebsd.org/doc/handbook/kernelconfig.html) to build a custom kernel with the VIMAGE option enabled.
+If you want to use FreeBSD 11.3, please follow the instruction reported on the [handbook](https://www.freebsd.org/doc/handbook/kernelconfig.html) to build a custom kernel with the `VIMAGE` option enabled.

 ## Install `pot`
 `pot` is available as package or port.

-The suggested way is to install it using the packages:
+The suggested way is to install `pot` is to use the package:
 ```console
 # pkg install -y pot
 ```